Kiyama Station (Saga): Layout

+Platforms

 History

-On 11 November 1918, Japanese Government Railways (JGR) opened the Kiyamaguchi Signal Box at the present location of the station.
+On 11 November 1918, Japanese Government Railways (JGR) opened the Kiyamaguchi Signal Box (木山口信号場) at the present location of the station.
 On 5 August 1921, the facility was upgraded to a full station and renamed Kiyama.
 On 28 April 1939, Kiyama became the western terminus of the Amagi Line to Amagi.
 On 1 April 1986, Japanese National Railways (JNR), the successor of JGR, handed over control of the Amagi Line to the third sector corporation Amagi Railway.
 On 1 April 1987, with the privatization of JNR, JR Kyushu took over control of Kiyama station.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 3,826 passengers daily (boarding passengers only), and it ranked 54th among the busiest stations of JR Kyushu.
+In fiscal 2020, the JR station was used by an average of 2999 passengers daily (boarding passengers only), and it ranked 53th among the busiest stations of JR Kyushu.
+During the same period, the Amagi Railway portion of the station was used by 841 passengers.